ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 ##### Error Return in the `init` Method of a Service Declaration

 Previously the `init` method of a service declaration could not have a return type containing error.
 With this release that restriction has been removed.
-If the `init` method of a service declaration returns an error value, it will result in a module initialization failure.
+If the `init` method of a service declaration returns an error value, it will result in the module initialization failing.

 ```ballerina
 import ballerina/http;